 Position of the types in the phylogenetic tree

 Type specimens are very important because the names of the taxa – species or subspecies – are based on them (That’s why they are deposited in museums when a new species or subspecies is described).
-If the type is wrong, then the associated name becomes invalid (generally becomes a synonym of an earlier name as we can see below).
+If the type is wrong, then the associated name becomes invalid (In many cases, it becomes a synonym of an earlier name as we can see below).

 All type specimens genetically analysed in this study matched their correct taxon and population except one: inornata.
 This subspecies was described in 1909 based on birds (= type specimens) collected in Tunisia, so they were assumed to be from the local birds.
 This study, however, showed that one of the types (called “lectotype”) is not a local North African bird but a migrant Moltoni’s Warbler (In figure below the lectotype of inornata, highlighted in pink, is embedded within clade 2).

 That means the name inornata is invalid (it became a synonym of subalpina).
 Remember that since the recommendations of Svensson (2013), inornata became associated with the whole Western Subalpine Warbler as Sylvia inornata (with the taxon he described, iberiae, as its subspecies).

 The study identified five well-supported clades: clade 1, Central and Northern Italy; Clade 2, Corsica, Sardinia and Balearics; clade 3, North Africa, Spain, France and the westernmost end of Italy; clade 4, Southern Italy (including Sicily), and clade 5, the Balkans, Greece and Turkey.